lamalab-org/toolminutes/papers/tango.md

 - **Multi-Parameter Optimization**: TANGO facilitates multi-parameter optimization (MPO), allowing the generation of molecules that meet complex objectives, including optimal docking scores, high QED values, and the inclusion of enforced building blocks.

 - **Improved Synthesizability**: Compared to previous methods, TANGO demonstrates a higher success rate in generating synthesizable molecules, particularly with constrained conditions.

-- **Computational Efficiency**: The method is computationally efficient, achieving high performance within a limited Oracle budget, making it practical for large-scale molecular generation tasks.

 - **Potential in Drug Discovery**: The approach provides a promising framework for generating drug-like molecules with specific requirements, potentially accelerating the early stages of drug discovery and development.